-Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this secusion nee environment, in which people's dignity and mana are maintained. service fully attained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this service fully attained.

-The restraint coordinator is a registered nurse.
-There are no restraints currently in use at CHT Glynavon and minimising restraint is included as part of the education and training plan.
-The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and would only use an approved restraint as the last resort.
+Restraint minimisation and safe practice policies and procedures are in place.
+The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and only uses an approved restraint as the last resort.
+On the day of audit, the service had no residents using restraint.